THE POWERS OF THE EXECUTIVE BRANCH

 Article II of the Constitution gives the President the duty to receive ambassadors and other important ministers of foreign nations.
 Under the Articles of Confederation, Congress received ambassadors, but the Convention vested this power in the executive.
 Receiving ambassadors amounts to recognizing a nation’s government.
 Refusing to receive an ambassador amounts to a decision not to “recognize” a foreign government, or at least not to carry on diplomatic relations with it, which has particular implications in international law.

-Whether the clause grants the President the unfettered ability to recognize another nation for diplomatic purposes has been the subject of much debate.
+Whether the clause grants the President the unfettered ability to recognize another nation for diplomatic purposes was once the subject of debate.
 In the Pacificus-Helvidius debates, James Madison (as “Helvidius”) argued that receiving ambassadors is a merely ministerial duty, but Alexander Hamilton (as “Pacificus”) argued that the clause gave the President the power to decide the obligations of the nation with regard to foreign nations.
 As a practical matter, Hamilton’s position won.
 Though Congress possesses other formal powers over foreign affairs, the President’s ability to receive ambassadors gives him considerable advantages in the conduct of foreign policy.

 Appointments Clause — Article II, Section 2, Clause 2